Saicharan345/Codeclause_vlog/README.md

 ---

 ## 📑 Project Summary
-This project was built to enhance skills in DOM manipulation, event handling, and client-side data storage using LocalStorage.
-It also focuses on CRUD operations and basic UI design.
+This project was built to enhance my understanding of **DOM Manipulation**, **Event Handling**, and client-side storage using **LocalStorage**.
+It showcases essential CRUD operations and a simple yet functional blog platform UI.

+---

 ## 🔗 Connect With Me
 - [LinkedIn](https://www.linkedin.com/in/SaicharanBagadi)